 - levels/types of training (graduate, postdoctoral, residency).

-The TAC is aimed at engaging in-training members in WCHRI educational activities, grant processes and program development.
-The TAC reports to the Program Advisory Committee and is responsible for:
+The TAC is aimed at engaging in-training members in WCHRI programs and activities.
+The TAC reports to the Program Advisory Committee (PAC) and shall be responsible for:

-- advising on Research Day workshops, topics, and format.
+- Advising on WCHRI Research Day workshops, topics, and format.

-- other topics as determined by the working group and approved by the Program Advisory Committee.
+- Other topics as determined by the committee and approved by PAC.

 Trainee Advisory Committee Members